My name is Dorothy Faye Talbot. I was born 12/31/1937.

 The sacrifice is worth it.
 Making it through those gates means getting help for chronic pain, mysterious aches and persistent ailments.
 It could even save a life.
 That’s because on this weekend every year, the Remote Area Medical event (RAM) takes over the fairgrounds, bringing free medical, dental and vision care to a pocket of southwest Virginia that’s starved of such resources.
 For many in line, this is the only health care they’ll receive all year.

 Two decades ago, this part of Appalachia was flush with well-paying coal jobs.
 All of that changed in the ‘80s when our nation moved away from the kind of coal produced in Virginia.
 Today, the region is struggling economically.
-Wise County’s unemployment rate is 8.5% - higher than the national median of 3.5%.
-And nearly a quarter of residents live at or below the poverty line, according to data compiled as part of the Healthiest Communities rankings.
+Wise County’s unemployment rate is 8.5% - higher than the national median of 5.0%.
+And 22% residents live at or below the poverty line, according to data compiled as part of the Healthiest Communities rankings.
 These rankings looked at all counties nationwide and were developed as a result of a collaboration between the Aetna Foundation and U.S. News and World Report.

 Everywhere you turn, you see evidence of this economic decline.
 Basic infrastructure is crumbling.
 Local hospitals have shuttered, and many physicians have relocated to more thriving areas, making access to quality care a major issue.
 The community’s health has been directly impacted: Diabetes, hypertension and obesity are pressing concerns here, as is lung disease – especially black lung, which is common among mine workers.
 On average, residents live ten fewer years than their counterparts in eastern Virginia and four fewer years than the rest of the nation.
 And the county’s rate of deaths by suicide, alcoholism or drug overdose is 65% higher than the nation’s, according to the Healthiest Commnunities rankings.